Weather

 Events in February

-Tapati Rapa Nui.
-During the first two weeks of February on Easter Island, you can get your fill of Polynesian culture with numerous dancing and singing competitions, as well as traditional sporting events such as swimming, canoeing, and horse racing.
+Tapati Rapa Nui, Easter Island.
+During the first two weeks of February, you can get your fill of Polynesian culture with numerous dancing and singing competitions, as well as traditional sporting events such as swimming, canoeing, and horse racing.

-Semana Valdiviana.
+Semana Valdiviana, Valdivia.
 Check out this festival in Valdivia for maritime competitions and activities, culminating with candlelit boats and impressive fireworks from the river.

-Festival Costumbrista Chilote.
-This weeklong festival in mid-February on Chiloe Island showcases the island's impressive traditional culture with distinctive folk music and dance, hot potato juggling, and lots of traditional food and drink.
+Festival Costumbrista Chilote, Chiloe.
+This weeklong festival, held in mid-February on Chiloe Island, showcases the island's impressive traditional culture.
+It features distinctive folk music and dance, hot potato juggling, and lots of traditional food and drink.

 More Helpful Information